SheriffAbdullah/ga-with-mab-for-knapsack/README.md

 **Hosted App**: [https://ga-with-mab-for-knapsack.streamlit.app](https://ga-with-mab-for-knapsack.streamlit.app)

+### Project Structure

+- app.py: Main application file, handling the UI, input collection, and displaying results.
+- knapsack.py: Contains the KnapsackProblem class, which defines the problem structure and solution evaluation.
+- genetic_algorithm.py: Implements the core GA logic, including selection, crossover, mutation, and logging of each generation’s metrics.
+- mab_agent.py: Defines the MAB agent responsible for adaptively tuning the mutation rate using the UCB1 (Upper Confidence Bound) formula.
+- environment.py: Coordinates the GA and MAB to create an interactive environment where RL optimizes the GA’s mutation rate.

 ## 🔍 Overview

 Using **Reinforcement Learning (RL)** to optimize the **mutation rate** in a **Genetic Algorithm (GA)** for the Knapsack Problem.
 A **Multi-Armed Bandit (MAB)** approach tunes the mutation rate dynamically.